-The government has introduced legislation to stop possession proceedings.
+The government has measures to stop possession proceedings.
 Open a dialogue with your tenant to see if anything can be done to help them move out.
 If you accept payment from your tenant this needs to be accepted as a ‘compensation payment’.

-Furthermore the government is encouraging all house moves to be delayed:
+Furthermore the government is encouraging all house moves to be delayed if you have coronavirus:

 Therefore you might want to discuss an extension of the tenancy or an agreed future date for departure.
 You may even want to enter into a new tenancy with your tenant.

-For further help with this scenario it is recommended you take legal advice as there are time limits for enforcing a section 8 and 21 notice.
+For further help with this scenario it is recommended you take legal advice as there are time limits for enforcing a section 8 or 21 notice.

 This is an agreement between a landlord and tenant where the tenant is allowed to miss paying rent for a period of time without fear of being served with a section 8 or 21 notice.

 These agreements can be informal but it is highly recommended that a landlord agrees this in writing with conditions (agreed holiday period and agreed re-payment of arrears period), so that action can be taken if the agreement is breached.

 This does not mean the tenant has this period rent free, but rather that there is an agreement for the payment or part of the payment to be deferred to a later date.